 Fig 1.
 Principal component analysis (PCA) of phylum abundance data using Canoco 4.5.
 (Wang Y, et al. 2012)

-Solve high-dimensional problems by reducing dimensionality.
+High-dimensional problems by reducing dimensionality.

 Reducing the dimensionality can effectively remove redundant data and ensure that the loss of feature information is minimized.